desi109/linkio-space/README.md

   <h3 align="center">Linkio.Space</h3>

   <p align="center">
-    Linkio.Space is a web application that allows you to keep all your connections with people and their business cards. <br>You can easily and quickly add new links.
+    Linkio.Space is a web application that allows you to keep all your connections with people and their business cards. <br>You can easily and quickly add new connections.
 All your business cards are stored and updated at any time.
     <br />
     <a href="https://github.com/desi109/linkio-space"><strong>Explore the docs »</strong></a>
     <br />